bigbluebutton/bigbluebutton.github.io/_posts/2016-05-13-html5-design.md

 <img src="/images/html5/bbb_default.png" />

 ### Audio dialog with echo test
-When a use joins a session, a dialogue box will appear signifying to the user which auto route they should take, join with microphone or listen only (similar to the flash experience).
+When a user joins a session, a dialogue box will appear signifying to the user which auto route they should take, join with microphone or listen only (similar to the flash experience).
 If they select join via a microphone, a user will be prompted with a another step asking if they can hear themselves (echo test).

 <img src="/images/html5/bbb-html5_audio_dialogue.png" />